yihaoye/Antique-Introduction/README.md

-# Relic-Introduction
+# Antique-Introduction
-A web app do relic introduction (which can locate user's location and give relic guide)
+A web app do antique introduction (which can locate user's location and give antique guide)

 implemented by HTML5, Android or IOS development